Please read our important disclaimers before using this content

 - Creates timestamped record of all exchanges

-- Shows your reasonable, cooperative tone (vs. her hostility)
+- Shows your reasonable, cooperative tone (vs. the other party's hostility)

 - Provides evidence of your parenting involvement (schedule requests, medical updates)

-- Documents her refusal to cooperate (denied parenting time, gatekeeping)
+- Documents the other party's refusal to cooperate (denied parenting time, gatekeeping)

 Keep communication journal with entries for in-person exchanges: